 Phobias are very common and can affect women more than men.

-You frighten yourself by fantasizing about a negative outcome.
+Phobias are self-created because you frighten yourself by focusing about a negative outcome.

-Phobias can be very severe if the object or situation is common to everyday life.
+Phobias can be very severe if the object or situation is common in everyday life.

 This can cause you to organise your life around your phobia.

 Phobias can hold you back in life and stop you from doing things you really want to do.

 For example, people with a fear of speaking in public may avoid giving presentations or speaking at meetings which can limit opportunities at work and even promotion.